zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 Pull up the shield, collect shield and scatter the hair beard The layman comes into nothing and behaves alone. dwelling makes.
 Holds postures. controls.
 Depend.
 The Trusts Unsupported by swinging.
-“Since there is no second one, how the spenders Unsupported?
+"Since there is no second one, how the spenders Unsupported?
 He was so lonely in the wild that he was so lonely The secrets of people who have little husha are involved in the noiseless people Suitable for leisureServe brigades.
 He behaves alone.
 Single.